Hamisakim/Doodler/README.md

     return `${dateSlice} at ${timeSlice}`
   }
 ```
-To add comments - this will also take a user rating, between 1-5 and add this to the doodle
+To add comments - this will also take a user rating, between 1-5 and add this to the doodle.
 ```javascript
 const CommentForm = ({ _id }) => {
   const [userComment, setUserComment] = useState({